Modern Treatment Options for Hand & Wrist Arthritis Treatment

 Medication has advanced significantly, not only to relieve pain but also to slow disease progression in certain conditions.

-Pain relievers and anti-inflammatory drugs: Over-the-counter options like acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs) can help with mild to moderate pain.
-For more severe symptoms, doctors may prescribe stronger medications, carefully balancing pain relief with potential side effects.
+Targeted Pain Relievers: Over-the-counter options like acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs) help manage mild to moderate flare-ups.
+For more advanced symptoms, specialists prescribe selective cox-2 inhibitors to balance powerful pain relief with gastrointestinal safety.

-Topical treatments: Gels, creams, and patches applied directly to painful joints are a useful option, especially for people who cannot tolerate oral medications.
+Topical treatments: Medicated gels, creams, and anti-inflammatory patches applied directly to the painful joint are excellent options, especially for elderly individuals who cannot tolerate oral medications due to kidney or stomach sensitivities.

 These medicines can be powerful tools but work best as part of a broader treatment plan that includes exercise and healthy lifestyle changes.